 - If the domain is registered through a smaller domain reseller, and you no longer have an association with the organisation, it is unlikely that they will pursue the matter past the unpaid invoices.

 - If the domain is registered through a smaller domain reseller, and they have ceased to operate, the domain will simply expire.

 Consequences: The domain expires, your website goes down, your emails stop working, and there is a possibility that someone else can buy your domain.

 If you do not have access to the domain dashboard, then you will not be able to make changes to the DNS entries.
 You require access to your dashboard to be able to move both the web hosting and email hosting to another provider.

 - The domain is registered with a large organisation using an old email address that you can no longer access.
 In this case you need to contact the registrant to gain access with proof of identity.

-- The domain is registered with a large organisation using the registrant contact details of either the original web developer or ex-staff members.
+- The domain is registered with a large organisation using the registrant contact details of either the original web hosting company or ex-staff members.
 In this case you will need to prove that you are the domain owner to get access to the account and the domain dashboard.

 - The domain is registered to a third party, not your business.
 This means that you do not own the domain, rather the third-party business owns the domain.
 In this case you will need to negotiate with the third party to transfer ownership.

 Consequences: You cannot make changes to the DNS settings, and as a result, you cannot move the web hosting to another provider.
 In other words, if you have an old website, with no access to either the domain or the web hosting, then you cannot load a new website.